 Government Information Online: Ask a Librarian is a national network of librarian experts who answer questions via chat or email.

 We at the Blume Library are dedicated to providing free access to government information to members of the 20th Congressional District and the general public, as well as to the St. Mary's community.

 Patrons not affiliated with St. Mary's may not check out materials from the Library, but are welcome to use any tangible materials, including government documents in any format, in the Library.
 Government materials may be requested through the patron's home institution, or the public library, on interlibrary loan.
 In some special cases, other arrangements may be made with the Government Information Librarian.
 Her contact information is in the box above.

 Non-St. Mary's patrons may use computers in the Library for research involving government websites, provided there are available computers not being used by St. Mary's students, faculty, or staff.

 The Government Information Librarian, as well as the other Reference Librarians, are happy to respond to queries and requests for assistance from the general public.
 Since our first responsibility is to the St. Mary's community, however, there might occasionally be some delay in responding to complex queries.

-Visitors to the Blume Library are requested to abide by our Food & Drink Policy while in the building.
+Visitors to the Blume Library are requested to abide by our Food & Drink Policy and our Noise Policy while in the building.